What Are Defense Mechanisms?

 Schools of therapy other than Freud's psychoanalytic approach, such as cognitive behavioral therapy, observe similar tendencies and behaviors but attribute them to irrational beliefs rather than the unconscious.
 The overarching idea that people act out inner conflicts in specific ways still seems to be valid.

-The concept arose from Sigmund Freud’s theory of personality.
-According to Freud’s famous model, the mind has three dueling forces: the id (unconscious and primitive urges for food, comfort, and sex), the superego (a partly conscious drive toward moral and social values), and the ego (a partly conscious force that moderates the id and superego).
+Defense mechanisms are rooted in Freud’s theory of personality.
+According to his model, the mind has three dueling forces: the id (unconscious and primitive urges for food, comfort, and sex), the superego (a partly conscious drive toward moral and social values), and the ego (a partly conscious force that moderates the id and superego).

-Anxiety emerges when the needs of the id clash with the needs of the superego.
+Anxiety, in this paradigm, emerges when the needs of the id clash with the needs of the superego.
 To mitigate the tension, the ego deploys strategies of self-deception to avoid the discomfort.
 The unacceptable thought or emotion may be denied, for example, or rationalized or projected onto someone else.